harneetsingh46/Guess_Number_JAVA/README.md

 # Guess_Number_JAVA
-It is an Mini project created using JAVA programing language.
+It is an Number Guessing Game created using JAVA programing language.